-Table 50: Runtime performances of xv_time_segments_mapping function
+Table 58: Runtime performances of xv_time_segments_mapping function

-Solaris 32 Solaris 64 bit.
+Solaris 32-bit.
+Solaris 64 bit.
 Linux 32-bit.
 Linux 64-bit.

 [ms] [ms] [ms] [ms]

 2289 1005 992 163

-7.17 xv_gen_swath
+7.19 xv_gen_swath

 The xv_gen_swath function generates for the different instrument modes the corresponding instrument swath template file.
-These template files define the swaths to be used in the segment calculation routines of explorer_visibility.
+These template files define the swaths to be used in the segment calculation routines of explorer visibility.

-The xv_gen_swath function contains for each instrument swath type a swath calculation algorithm.
-The selection of the algorithm depends on the parameters of the corresponding swath definition found in the instrument swath definition file.
-The algorithm to be used is deduced from the type of swath, the geometry and other instrument dependent parameters.
+The selection of the algorithm to compute the swath points depends on the parameters of the corresponding swath definition found in the instrument swath definition file.
+The swath point type (geodetic or inertial) and the algorithm to be used is deduced from the geometry and other instrument dependent parameters (see table 59).
 There is an example of a swath definition file in the Appendix A.

 The instrument swath template file, consists of a header which contains the altitude range of the swath.
-The data block contains for n (between 50 and 6000, typically 1200) equally spread times along one orbit, the location of the swath, for 1(for point swath types) or 3 points.
-These points are located from left to right when looking in the flight direction (e.g. for ENVISAT ASAR: from near-swath, via midswath, to far-swath).
+The data block contains n locations of the swath (between 50 and 6000, typically 1200) equally spread in time along one orbit.
+Every swath location contains a list of m points of the instantaneous swath ($m \ge 1$).
 For a description of the swath configuration see section 7.1.2 and figure 8.